0xRudolf/rudolf-token/README.md

 ## Deployment

-Follow these steps to compile and deploy Rudolf Token contract on a local network.
+Follow these steps to deploy Rudolf on local network, BSC testnet or BSC mainnet.
 <br/>

+### Local Network

 1. Run local hardhat network on a separate tab
 ```